timescale/docs/install/installation-archlinux.md

 you can do with it.

-If you want to work through some tutorials to help you get up and running with TimescaleDB and time-series data, check out our [tutorials][tutorials] section.
+If you want to work through some tutorials to help you get up and running with TimescaleDB and time-series data, check out the [tutorials][tutorials] section.

 You can always [contact us][contact] if you need help working something out, or if you want to have a chat.